sahinof/sahinof-web/README.md

   Hi!
 </h1>

 This webpage is built using the [Julia starter template](https://github.com/niklasmtj/gatsby-starter-julia) for GatsbyJS.
-[GatsbyJS](https://www.gatsbyjs.org/) is a free and open source static website builder build on React.
+[GatsbyJS](https://www.gatsbyjs.org/) is a free and open source static website builder built on React.